-Having a different offering can set you apart from your competition, attracting new and different customers.
+Having a unique offer can set you apart from your competition, helping to bring in new customers.

 Finding and keeping good baristas is hard to do.
-Keeping the coffee offering fresh and interesting for staff is a vital part of why they love their job.
+Keeping the coffee offering fresh and interesting is a vital part of why they love their job.